1932 – Former Savoy Cinema, St. Patrick’s Street, Cork

 The City Hall was opened in 1936 and replaced the previous structure that was burned down on 11 September 1920.

-Unusual church embedded into the streetscape following existing parapet and street lines.
+Church embedded into the streetscape following the existing parapet and property lines.

 Former factory built for the Jennings family who moved their factory from Browne Street in the city centre.